Sid Meier's Pirates!: Reception

 Pirates! was a groundbreaking game in its era.
 Its puzzles appealed more to female gamers than previous products from MicroProse, a company known for military simulations like F-15 Strike Eagle.
 Although other open-ended games had already been released, the style of player-directed gameplay in Pirates! led it to be the spiritual predecessor of countless others since, both by Sid Meier himself (Civilization, Railroad Tycoon) and many others.
+The game has sold more than 1 million units worldwide.

 Compute!'s Gazette in 1987 praised the detailed gameplay with arcade and strategic aspects, stating that "the designers of Pirates! set themselves a variety of ambitious goals and succeeded on every count".
 The magazine concluded that the game "is a real treasure".
+Computer Gaming World said that although reminiscent of The Seven Cities of Gold or Broadsides, "Pirates will prove to be a design with fresh approaches and much historical depth ... intriguing and addicting".
+The magazine gave Pirates! five stars out of five in a 1990 survey of historical strategy and war games, and four stars in a 1993 survey of pre 20th-century strategy games, calling it "a genre breakthrough, this is a fascinating simulation of the Age of Piracy".

+Matthew J. Costello for Asimov's Science Fiction said that "[Arnold] Hendrick seemed to have helped supply the indefinable quality of fun and purpose that fills Pirates!.
+It’s not just a game of battles, plunder, and divvying up the loot".
 The game was reviewed in 1988 in Dragon #132 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 5 out of 5 stars.
-Pirates! won many awards at the time of its release, including Computer Gaming Worlds "Action Game of the Year" for 1988, and two Origins Awards: "Best Fantasy or Science Fiction Computer Game of 1987" and "Best Screen Graphics in a Home Computer Game of 1987".
-Computer Gaming World gave Pirates! five stars out of five in a 1990 survey of historical strategy and war games, and four stars in a 1993 survey of pre 20th-century strategy games, calling it "a genre breakthrough, this is a fascinating simulation of the Age of Piracy".
-The Australian Commodore and Amiga Review noted excellent manual, educational and historical aspects.
+PC Magazine praised Pirates!'s documentation as enjoyable to read, informative about history, and useful for playing the game.
+While criticizing the inability to install to hard disk, and other bugs and user interface issues, the magazine concluded that "for all its frustrations, Pirates! is an ambitious game that has a lot to offer in the way of entertainment.
+And you might even get a history lesson along the way".
+The Australian Commodore and Amiga Review noted excellent manual, and educational and historical aspects.
 Orson Scott Card wrote in Compute! in 1989 that Pirates' use of an unusually strict copy protection was understandable because "the game is so good that even people who drive 55 mph might consider stealing it".
-He stated that Pirates! seemed misleadingly easy, with players discovering non-obvious nuances to the gameplay.
+He said that Pirates! seemed misleadingly easy, with players discovering non-obvious nuances to the gameplay.